How to Become SBA 8a Certified: Document Needed for SBA 8(a) Qualifications

-SBA 8(a) business development eligibility requirements are often seen my business owners as perplexing and confusing.
+SBA 8(a) business development eligibility requirements are often seen by my business owners as perplexing and confusing.
 Some applications are very straightforward and check all the standard boxes while for other firms their approval will depend upon their ability to explain “What is going on here?” to the SBA.

 Adding to this ambiguity there are OHA (Offices of Hearing and Appeals) where clarifications to the regulations are made that are not listed in any definitive regulation governing the 8(a) program.
 This gives the SBA 8(a) program eligibility requirements that are only listed in this case law.
 Therefore, if your firm is in a gray area, it is important when applying for the 8(a) Certification that you either research the latest OHA ruling or give us a call.
 We are always happy to discuss these issues with your firm.